rpajanssen/java-triangle/exception-handling/before/README.md

 They are all handled in the same way, which may not be correct.
 It is better to be explicit.

-## 8. Throwing very abstract generic exceptions
+## 8. Throwing abstract generic exceptions

 An example is given in the PersonCrudResource in the method: _allPersons()_.